GrapesJS/grapesjs/docs/modules/Blocks.md

 This will work, but if you try to save and reload a stored project, those will disappear.

 ### Avoid styles
-Don't put styles in your blocks.
+Don't put styles in your blocks, keep them in your components.
 ```js
 // Your block
 {